handsontable/handsontable/docs/content/guides/columns/column-freezing.md

 Column freezing locks specific columns of a grid in place, keeping them visible while scrolling to another area of the grid.
 We refer to frozen columns as _fixed_.

-Columns can be frozen during initialization and by the user.
+You can freeze columns during initialization and by the user.

 ## Freeze columns at initialization